3 Dimensional Arts

 A. Wire sculpture

-Here’s a Web page on making Calder-inspired art with gr.
+The master of wire sculpture is Alexander Calderhere’s a Web page on making Calder-inspired art with gr.
 5.

 When doing wire sculpture with kids, you’ll want wire that’s easy to bend and form into shapes.
 Thinner wire is easier to bend, but also gets damaged easily.
 The material the wire’s made of also makes a difference.
 Steel wire is HARD to bend; you can use it with teens and adults, but children will get frustrated.
 Copper wire is super easy to bend, but expensive.
 Brass wire is easy to bend and a little less expensive than copper wire, but still expensive.
-I recommend armature wire, typically made from aluminum — it’s easy to bend, satisfying to work with, and less expensive than copper or brass wire.
+I recommend armature wire, typically made from aluminum — it’s easy to bend, satisfying to work with, and often less expensive than copper or brass wire.

 B. Mobiles

-An excellent webpage on the principles of making mobiles.
+For more ideas on making mobiles: an excellent webpage on the principles of making mobiles.

 A mobile project elsewhere on this website (as shown in the photo below).
+Note that this is made slightly differently from the project described above.

 III/ Musical Instruments